top of page

 Operation Sindoor: Overview

-• Background: The Pahalgam attack, attributed to Pakistan-backed groups like Jaish-e-Mohammed (JeM), Lashkar-e-Taiba (LeT), and Hizbul Mujahideen, targeted tourists in Jammu & Kashmir, killing 26, including one Nepali citizen.
-India accused Pakistan of orchestrating the attack, which Pakistan denied.
+The Pahalgam attack was attributed to Pakistan-backed groups, including Jaish-e-Mohammed (JeM), Lashkar-e-Taiba (LeT), and Hizbul Mujahideen.
+These groups targeted tourists in Jammu & Kashmir, resulting in 26 deaths, which included one Nepali citizen.
+India accused Pakistan of orchestrating the attack, a claim that Pakistan flatly denied.

-• Execution: Launched at 1:44 AM on May 7, 2025, Operation Sindoor involved a joint operation by the Indian Army, Air Force, and Navy, using Rafale jets armed with SCALP missiles and AASM Hammer bombs.
-The strikes hit nine sites, including Bahawalpur (JeM headquarters), Muzaffarabad, and Kotli, destroying terrorist infrastructure without targeting Pakistani military facilities.
+Operation Sindoor was launched at 1:44 AM on May 7, 2025.
+It involved a coordinated effort by the Indian Army, Air Force, and Navy.
+The operation utilized Rafale jets armed with SCALP missiles and AASM Hammer bombs.
+The strikes hit nine sites, including Bahawalpur, which is JeM's headquarters, as well as Muzaffarabad and Kotli.
+Importantly, these strikes were designed to destroy terrorist infrastructure without targeting any Pakistani military facilities.

-• Impact: Reports indicate 80-90 terrorists were killed, including key JeM and LeT camps in Muridke and Bahawalpur.
-Pakistan reported 9-26 civilian deaths, including a child, and damage to civilian sites like a mosque in Muzaffarabad.
-India reported 3-10 civilian deaths due to Pakistan’s retaliatory shelling along the Line of Control (LoC).
+Reports indicate that 80-90 terrorists were killed, including significant losses in key JeM and LeT camps located in Muridke and Bahawalpur.
+Meanwhile, Pakistan reported between 9 and 26 civilian deaths, including a child, along with damage to civilian sites such as a mosque in Muzaffarabad.
+Following the attacks, India reported 3-10 civilian deaths due to retaliatory shelling from Pakistan along the Line of Control (LoC).

-• Response: Pakistan labeled the strikes an “act of war,” claiming to have shot down five Indian jets (unconfirmed by India) and retaliated with artillery fire.
-Global reactions include calls for restraint from the UN, U.S., and China, while Israel supported India’s self-defence.
+Pakistan labeled the strikes as an "act of war," claiming that they shot down five Indian jets, although these claims remain unconfirmed.
+Pakistan retaliated with artillery fire.
+There were calls for restraint from global leaders and organizations, including the UN, U.S., and China.
+Interestingly, Israel extended its support to India's right to self-defense.

-• Domestic Sentiment: Indian leaders, including PM Narendra Modi and Home Minister Amit Shah, hailed the operation as a “befitting reply.”
-Families of Pahalgam victims expressed relief, noting the operation’s name honoured the widows left behind.
+The operation was met with domestic approval.
+Indian leaders, including Prime Minister Narendra Modi and Home Minister Amit Shah, praised the operation as a "befitting reply."
+Families of the Pahalgam victims expressed relief, noting that the operation's name was chosen to honor the widows left behind.

 Sectoral Impact Analysis